iqbal-arif/Codecademy/Back_End_Engineer/Quizes/git.md

 Q20: What are the major steps in the Github flow?

+A20:
 1. Work on a specific branch
 2. Commit changes and push code to remote repository
 3. Create pull request
 4. Discuss pull request with reviewers
 5. Merge branch once pull request accepted
+👏 You got it!

+Q21: Complete the Git commands steps in order to push code changes from your local repository to the remote repository on GitHub.

+A21:
+1. git add
+2. git commit -m "..."
+3. git push

 👏 You got it!